-Additionally, the bill maintains existing provisions regarding the notification process, the timeline for filing protests, and the procedures for informal hearings with the county assessor.
-It specifies that taxpayers have thirty days to protest the valuation increase and allows for appeals to the county board of equalization.
-The act is set to take effect on November 1, 2025, following its passage in the Senate on March 26, 2025.
+Additionally, the bill maintains existing provisions regarding the notification process, the timeline for filing protests, and the informal hearing process for disputes over property valuations.
+It specifies that taxpayers have thirty days to file a written protest after receiving notice of an increase, and it outlines the procedures for informal hearings and appeals to the county board of equalization.
+The act is set to take effect on November 1, 2025.

 Statutes affected: